software-students-fall2021/project-setup-linkednyu/back-end/README.md

 ## Unit test
 Wirte your test in `test` folder.
 The name of your test file should be consistent with the file you want to test, with a `.spec` to classify this is a test file.
 Type `npm run test` in terminal to run test.
+Type `npm run coverage` in terminal to see test code coverage.